Salt & Wind Travel

 Oristano

 Western Sardinia can sometimes have stronger waves, winds, and currents, so if you’re looking for something more rugged and adventurous (windsurfing, anyone?), you’ll want to head here.
-Oristano is the ideal home base to explore beaches like San Giovanni di Sinis or Spiaggia di Putzu Idu which offer plenty of water sport options.
+Oristano is the ideal home base to explore beaches like San Giovanni di Sinis or Spiaggia di Putzu Idu, offering plenty of water sport options.

 Are you dreaming of a beach vacation in Sardinia?
 What part of the island do you most want to visit?
 Let us know in the comments below!